sergioisidoro/mokkielama/basics/energy/FIREWOOD.md

 ## Starting a Fire

 ### Tepee
+*To do*
 ### Log Cabin
+*To do*
 ### Lean to
+*To do*

 ## Choosing Firewood and Tree species

 ### Type of wood
-The following three tree species, the most common in Finnish forests, have the following heat content per kilo, and density.
+The three most common in Finnish trees have the following heat content per kilo, and density.
 This translates in different amounts of energy per kilo (effort of carrying) and storage space.

 | Tree Species  | Scientific name          | Densitiy  |Energy (bark)<sup>1</sup>|Energy (Stem)<sup>1</sup>| Energy (Stem+Bark)<sup>1</sup>|  Stacked wood <sup>2</sup>|
 | ------------- | ------------------------ | --------- | ---------------         | --------------          | -------------------           | --------------------      |